Canada–United States relations: Post War of 1812 and mid-19th century

 In the aftermath of the War of 1812, pro-British conservatives led by Anglican Bishop John Strachan took control in Ontario ("Upper Canada") and promoted the Anglican religion as opposed to the more republican Methodist and Baptist churches.
 A small interlocking elite, known as the Family Compact took full political control.
-Democracy, as practiced in the US, was ridiculed.
+Democracy, as practiced in the United States, was ridiculed.
 The policies had the desired effect of deterring immigration from the United States.
 Revolts in favor of democracy in Ontario and Quebec ("Lower Canada") in 1837 were suppressed; many of the leaders fled to the US.
-The American policy was to largely ignore the rebellions, and indeed ignore Canada generally in favor of westward expansion of the American Frontier.
+The American policy was to largely ignore the rebellions, and indeed ignore Canada generally in favor of the westward expansion of the American Frontier.

-The Webster-Ashburton Treaty formalized the U.S.-Canada border in Maine, averting the Aroostook War.
+The 1842 Webster–Ashburton Treaty formalized the U.S.–Canada border in Maine, averting the Aroostook War.
 During the Manifest Destiny era, the "Fifty-Four Forty or Fight" agenda called for U.S. annexation of what became Western Canada; the U.S. and Britain instead agreed to a boundary of the 49th parallel.
 As harsher fugitive slave laws were passed, Canada became a destination for slaves escaping on the Underground Railroad.

 American Civil War

-Although the British Empire and Canada were neutral in the American Civil War, about 40,000 Canadians volunteered for the Union Army—many already lived in the U.S., and a few for the Confederate Army.
+The British Empire was neutral during the American Civil War.
+About 40,000 Canadians volunteered for the Union Army—many already lived in the U.S., and a few for the Confederate Army.
 However, hundreds of Americans who were called up in the draft fled to Canada.

-In 1864, the Confederate government tried to use Canada as a base to attack American border towns.
-They raided the town St. Albans, Vermont on October 19, 1864, killing an American citizen and robbing three banks of over US$200,000.
-The three Confederates escaped to Canada where they were arrested but then released.
-Many Americans suspected – falsely – that the Canadian government knew of the raid ahead of time.
-There was widespread anger when the raiders were released by a local court in Canada.
-The American Secretary of State William H. Seward let the British government know, "it is impossible to consider those proceedings as either legal, just or friendly towards the United States."
+Several events caused strained relations between the British Empire and the United States, over the former's unofficial role in supporting the Confederacy.
+Blockade runners loaded with arms came from Great Britain and made use of Canadian ports in the Maritimes to break through the Union blockade to deliver the weaponry to the Confederacy in exchange for cotton.
+Attacks were made on American merchant shipping by British-built Confederate warships such as CSS Alabama.
+On December 7, 1863, pro-Confederate Canadian sympathizers hijacked an American steamer and killed a crew member off the coast of Cape Cod, Massachusetts, and then used the steamer, originally intended as a blockade runner, to flee back to the Maritimes where they were later able to escape justice for murder and piracy.
+Confederate Secret Service agents also used Canada as a base to attack American border towns, such as St. Albans, Vermont on October 19, 1864, where they killed an American citizen, robbed three banks of over US$200,000, then escaped to Canada where they were arrested but then released by a Canadian court to widespread American anger.
+Many Americans falsely suspected that the Canadian government knew of the raid ahead of time.
+American Secretary of State William H. Seward let the British government know that "it is impossible to consider those proceedings as either legal, just or friendly towards the United States."